jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 <img src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExazNmaGpiZDB2OWZwMngwcXRwZjQxOTBvYTVnYXRtaTBqcW9mcWx4YSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ZErfXKEMifIifbFM7c/giphy.gif" alt="We're not dead yet" title="Image Source: https://giphy.com/gifs/goodnightsunrise-not-dead-yet-werenotdeadyet-were-ZErfXKEMifIifbFM7c" width = "30%" align="right" style="padding: 20px;">

 Sometimes I wonder whether the software engineering principles I spent years learning and documenting are becoming obsolete.

 Ironically, I suspect they may become even more important.

-AI can generate implementations rapidly, but good architecture, modularity, constraints, and engineering judgment still need to come from somewhere.
+AI can generate implementations rapidly, but architecture, modularity, constraints, and engineering judgment still need to come from somewhere.

-The software industry is not ending, but the nature of software engineering is changing.
+The software industry is changing, but software engineering is not disappearing.

-For decades we manually translated ideas into code.
-Generative AI increasingly performs much of that translation for us.
+Generative AI increasingly translates ideas into code for us.

 That does not eliminate the need for software engineers.
 If anything, it increases the importance of: